psu-psychology/psych-260-2023-spring/README.md

 ## Contents

 - `src/`: Source `.Rmd` and supporting files.
 - `docs/`: Target/output directory of rendering process.
 You may view the rendered HTML files here.
+When the files have been pushed to GitHub, you may view the full site here: <https://psu-psychology.github.io/psych-260-2023-spring/>